SantraptiNayak/Programing-Quiz-Game/README.md

 https://github.com/SantraptiNayak/Programing-Quiz-Game/assets/107788748/f76d4ec0-ed2b-47e1-b73a-c9569c2ee8cf

-# How to work ith it?
+# How to work with it?

 1. Clone the GitHub Repository: Open a terminal in VS Code by selecting Terminal -> New Terminal from the top menu.
 Use the git clone command followed by the GitHub repository URL to clone the repository.